 Benefit Maximum: 30 visits per plan year per therapy to learn skills for the first time or maintain current skills.
+Additional visits may be covered if medically necessary.

 Rehabilitative Services

 Physical therapy, occupational therapy and speech therapy will be authorized only until maximum medical improvement is reached or the annual benefit is exhausted, whichever comes first.
 However, early intervention services for children up to age three with developmental delays are covered without regard to maximum medical improvement.
 See Early Intervention Services section.